tjcsl/gitbook/technologies/tools/ansible.md

 ansible-playbook -i hosts --ask-vault-pass <target_play>.yml
 ```

+{% hint style="warning" %}
+Before ansible can be run on a remote host, the remote host must have python installed.
+{% endhint %}

 You will usually need access to the `ansible_vault` password in [Passcard](../authentication/passcard/) before you can run any important plays, as a module in `auth` needs to access an encrypted file.
 For more `ansible-playbook` options, you should run `ansible-playbook --help`.

 ### Advanced usage